DISNEY'S JUNGLE BOOK KIDS

 August 2007 - May 2008

-Coordinated the work of three other actors in my troupe, making sure that all blocking and lines were correct on a daily basis and conducted group meetings.
-Called all contacts at the schools, completed all paperwork by set deadlines, handled petty cash and company credit cards, reported any issues that may arise to Producer, organized and interpreted evaluations, and acted as the voice and face of the company at show sites.
+Coordinated the work of three other actors in my troupe, making sure that all blocking and lines were correct on a daily basis, and conducted group meetings.
+Called all contacts at the schools, completed all paperwork by set deadlines, handled petty cash and company credit cards, reported any issues that may arise to the Producer, organized and interpreted evaluations, and acted as the voice and face of the company at show sites.